CS3398-Sapphire-Sourcerer/Group-Project/README.md

 ##	Future design implementation

-We plan to add more questions, which will including true or false.
-As well as add the ability to select the level of difficulty of the questions for the chance to earn more than 5 points in the session the user gets per day.
+1.)We plan to add more questions, which will include true or false.
+2.)As well as add the ability to select the level of difficulty of the questions for the chance to earn more than 5 points in the session the user gets per day.
-Also an update to the questions and building JSON file implementing the enum associated with each major instead of hard coding literal numbers.
+3.)Also an update to the questions and building JSON file implementing the enum associated with each major instead of hard coding literal numbers.

 ##	Major bottlenecks

-Hosting the server so that the game is live instead of on a local machine.
+1.)Hosting the server so that the game is live instead of on a local machine.
-Learning socketIO
+2.)Learning socketIO